-Mairi Innes Pileggi (Ph.D., Temple) teaches in the Communications Department at Dominican University.
-She has presented numerous papers and published articles on topics related to communication, technology, and culture.
+Mairi Innes Pileggi (Ph.D., Temple) is director of the Women & Gender Studies Program and assistant professor in Humanities at Dominican University of California.
+She has presented and published on topics related to communication, technology, and culture.

-Elinor Rennie, a Research Fellow at the Institute for Social Research, Swinburne University of Technology, Australia, is currently working on "Youthworx: Youth Media and Social Enterprise," which forms part of the program of the ARC Centre of Excellence for Creative Industries and Innovation.
-The author of Community Media: A Global Introduction (2006), she serves as co-vice chair of the Community Communication section of IAMCR.
+Ellie Rennie is associate professor and deputy director of the Institute for Social Research, Swinburne University of Technology, Australia.
+She is currently researching Indigenous media and broadband in remote Australia.
+The author of Community Media: A Global Introduction (Rowman & Littlefield, 2006) and Life of SYN: A Story of the Digital Generation (Monash University Publishing, 2011), she serves as co-Vice Chair of the Community Communication section of IAMCR.

 Lorna Roth is associate professor in the Department of Communication Studies at Corcordia University, Montreal, Canada.
-Involved in broadcasting policy analysis, minority communication/cultural rights lobbying and consulting with First Peoples and multicultural/multiracial groups since the late 1970s, she is the author of Something New in the Air: The Story of First Peoples Television Broadcasting in Canada (2005).
+Involved in broadcasting policy analysis, minority communication/cultural rights lobbying, and consulting with First Peoples and multicultural/multiracial groups since the late 1970s, she is the author of Something new in the air: The story of First Peoples television broadcasting in Canada (McGill-Queens, 2005).

-Alma Rusetmova, a senior teacher of English, Russian, and Kazakh at Kazakh National University, has worked as a translator and written about communication and mass media.
+Alma Rustemova, a senior teacher of English, Russian, and Kazakh at Kazakh National University, has worked as a translator and written about communication and mass media.

-Frieda Saeys is a professor at the Department of Communication Studies at Ghent University, Belgium.
-Her main focus is on broadcasting systems and policy, representation of women and minorities in the media, and evolutions in media use and reception.
-She has published extensively on these issues and participates in several national and international organizations, networks, and initiatives (Global Media Monitoring Project, E-Clipse, Xeno-Clipse, and so on).
-Together with L. d'Haenens she edited the reader Western Broadcasting at the Dawn of the 21st Century (2001).
+Frieda Saeys, formerly a professor in the Department of Communication Studies at Ghent University, Belgium, focused on broadcasting systems and policy, representation of women and minorities in the media, and evolutions in media use and reception.
+She published extensively in several national and international organizations, networks and initiatives (Global Media Monitoring Project, E-Clipse, Xeno-Clipse, etc).
+Together with L. d'Haenens she edited the reader Western Broadcasting at the Dawn of the 21st Century (Mouton De Gruyter, 2001).